This is a topic I am probably not the best person to talk about, but I will anyway because I want to.

 - Create boundaries with people around you and let them know that they don’t necessarily need to support you on your vegan journey, but they do need to shut up and treat you as an adult that knows what they’re doing.
 Basically, you don’t really need a vegan community, you just need a community that will not make this lifestyle even harder for you.

 - Internet is your friend and taking its hand when you need help is a must.
-Email someone, DM them, comment under their photo, write about them etc. There are so many ways you can reach out to people that have been where you are and know exactly what you need to hear to not give up.
+Email someone, DM them, comment under their photo, write about them, share their work etc. There are so many ways you can reach out to people that have been where you are and know exactly what you need to hear to not give up.

 As I said a few sentences ago, you don’t need vegan friends to feel accepted as a vegan, you just need friends who will not treat you differently for believing all animals are equal.